menu

 Occupations and Workforce

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Smithton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Smithton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Smithton are a mix of both white- and blue-collar jobs.
 Overall, Smithton is a village of professionals, managers, and service providers.
 There are especially a lot of people living in Smithton who work in management occupations (13.96%), teaching (11.02%), and office and administrative support (9.16%).

 Also of interest is that Smithton has more people living here who work in computers and math than 95% of the places in the US.